 “Perfumes and wines are almost the same.
 It’s all about feeling, taste—there is no truth.
-Its really what you feel, and about balancing elegance, length, tannins, and food pairing” –Nathalie Bour Hecquet.
+Its really what you feel, and about balancing elegance, length, tannins, and food pairing” -Nathalie Bour Hecquet

 Having attended a Domaine de Grangeneuve wine tasting at Le Coq Rico this week, a dry, Monday palate sprung into fragrant garden.
-Wine is abundantly fractal, in its conflagration of history, nature and sensation.
+Wine is abundantly fractal in its conflagration of history, nature and sensation.
 Different regions produce different grapes, flowers, olives and herbs, and it is up to us, humans to cultivate exquisite wine-fractals.

-Among these purveyors of elegance is the Domaine de Grangeneuve estate.
-It’s vines were first planted by Natalie’s grandparents upon returning from Algeria à Pieds noirs.
+Among these purveyors of elegance is the Domaine de Grangeneuve estate, whose vines were first planted by Natalie’s grandparents upon returning from Algeria à Pieds noirs.
 Located in the northern of the south Rhône, while boasting the ‘grapes of the north Rhône, “our grape maturity is very balanced, opulent and robust.
 The alcohol is there, but you don’t feel it, because the fruit dominates and creates lasting flavor.”
-Producing 450k bottles of wine a year, the Grangeneuve estate doesn’t waters the grapes for three months prior to harvest.
+Producing 450k bottles of wine a year, the Grangeneuve estate doesn’t water the grapes for three months prior to harvest.
 This encourages concentration of the grapes, as do the winds of the hilly region which toughen their skins.
 The family also refrains from cutting leaves, so to protect the tender pearls from sunlight.

 Having spent 15 years working in YSL cosmetics, it is no wonder Nathalie likens perfume to wine.
 Nevertheless,